willfurnass/sheffield_hpc/using-iceberg/sge.rst

 Iceberg's Queue System
 ======================

-To manage use of the iceberg cluster, there is a queue system (`SoGE <https://arc.liv.ac.uk/trac/SGE>`_, a derivative of the Sun Grid Engine).
+To manage use of the Iceberg cluster, there is a queue system (`SoGE <https://arc.liv.ac.uk/trac/SGE>`_, a derivative of the Sun Grid Engine).

 The queue system works by a user requesting some task, either a script or an